We always keep hearing, stay away from negative people. But, what if your spouse is a pessimist. How to deal with a negative spouse?

 1. Suffered or suffering abuse

 A person who has been exposed to physical, emotional, or sexual abuse is highly susceptible to develop a negative attitude.
 Such a person is even at the risk of developing depression and anxiety (2).
+Understanding their life story can put you in a better position to deal with their negative attitude.

 2. Bitter experiences in the past